Skip to main content

 What do stem cells do?

 Stem cells provide many of the same benefits as PRP with some additional benefits.
 One benefit is that stem cells last longer, a treatment can last as long as a year.
 Stem cells also increase new blood vessel formation into damaged tissues and joints.
-Stem cells demonstrate a process called homing, this allows the cells to target and flow to damaged tissue.
+Stem cells demonstrate a process called homing, which allows the cells to target and flow to damaged tissue.

 Where do stem cells come from?

 Stem cells are generally taken from two locations, the first is adipose or fat tissue and the second is bone marrow.
-In order to get an appropriate sample, your dog will be placed under general anesthesia.
+To get an appropriate sample, your dog will be placed under general anesthesia.
 In the case of adipose tissue, we remove some internal fat from the abdomen.
 In the case of bone marrow, we will obtain samples from the large bone in the rear leg called the femur.

 How are they processed?

 Adipose tissue is placed in special containers and is sent overnight to a laboratory in California.
 The tissue is processed and the stem cells are purified.
 We will have been in communication with the laboratory and informed them of how many areas we plan to treat.
 Depending on the size of the dog and the recovered amount of stem cells, a sterile amount of cells will be returned to us the next day to be injected into your dog.
-We may also inject a sample intravenously to help “jump start” the healing.
+We may also inject a sample intravenously to help “jump-start” the healing.
 In the case of bone marrow, we process the bone marrow in the office and inject it back into your dog at the same treatment session.

 What is the difference between bone marrow cells and adipose cells?